Greater weever: Relationship with humans

-The most common incident regarding humans is strongly connected with T. draco' s typical behaviour: being burrowed in the sand of shallow waters.
-Especially in the summer it is quite possible for a careless bather to step, jump or fall on the venomous spines of the greater weever.
+The most common incident regarding humans is strongly connected with T. dracos typical behaviour: burrowing in the sand of shallow waters.
+Especially in the summer a bather may easily step, jump or fall onto the venomous spines of a buried greater weever.
 The other occasion where humans are at risk to get stung by T. draco is when fishermen are handling the fish if caught in a net.

 The venom of the greater weever is best-known for the excruciating pain it provokes a short period of time after the initial sting which can last from a few hours to days.
 There are in fact cases reported in which victims of a weever sting were still affected by it after a period of 4 months, even if this seems to be a rare scenario.
 The pain can in some cases reach up to a 10/10 on the numeric rating scale.
 In a reported case from 1782, a fisherman who had been stung, amputated his own finger to relieve the pain.

 Even if there are reported cases of fatal accidents with T. draco, it is widely believed that those are due to secondary infections and sepsis rather than to the toxin itself.

 A greater weever, half-buried in the sand in shallow water.

 Treatment

-There are as many recommended treatments for a sting of the greater weever as there are fishermen who were stung by them.
-These recommendations reach from the application of hot water or vinegar to more arcane methods like fish liver, tobacco juice or the suggestion of "burning the devilish weever, swear and pray".
+There are many recommended treatments for a sting of the greater weever.
+These recommendations reach from the application of hot water or vinegar to more arcane methods like fish liver or tobacco juice.